 There’s seems to be no end in sight to zombie games, but the good ones are far and few between.
 With Left 4 Dead and Dead Rising being the staples, Dead Island puts itself on the map as the true zombie simulator.
 It holds true to that statement with realistic combat, atmosphere, and a terrifying story (albeit it doesn’t get really interesting until towards the end).
 You can pick one of four characters who each specialize in a certain weapon (sharp objects, blunt, throwing objects, and guns).
 You follow the four heroes through the story of the resort island Banoi that has been struck with some sort of biological weapon or disease.
 No one really knows.
 You must help the survivors get off the island, but things don’t go according to plan.

 There are RPG elements thrown in so when you complete missions or kill zombies you’re earning experience.
 You get one point per level to use in one of three categories: Fury, Combat, and Health.
-Fury is a mode that you can activate to do ultra damage to enemies and earn 10x the amount of experience when doing so.
-There are a lot of ways to upgrade and you won’t get them all in one play through.
+Fury is a model that you can activate to do ultra damage to enemies and earn 10x the amount of experience when doing so.
+There are a lot of ways to upgrade and you won’t get them all in one play-through.
 Thankfully the game levels up with you so you won’t run into areas that require level grinding to get past.
-A lot of the quests are mixed from escort missions, fetch quests and zombie killing quests.
+A lot of the quests are mixed with escort missions, fetch quests, and zombie-killing quests.
 There are undead people to kill as well, but most of them have guns so watch out.

-The game is also very hard most of the time since this game was designed for four player co-op.
-There is drop in-out co-op online which is a blast and there’s plenty of people playing.
+The game is also very hard most of the time since this game was designed for a four-player co-op.
+There is a drop-in-out co-op online which is a blast and there are plenty of people playing.
 A lot of the times missions are just so hard because you get too many zombies thrown at you for just one person.
 If you die you just wait 7 seconds and respawn, but you lose a lot of money as a penalty.
 The more money you have the more you will lose.
 This is a great idea, but healing is a problem since medkits are rare and food only heals you so much and you can’t store it.